redox-os/book/src/porting-applications.md

 - Why the dynamic linker (`ld.so`) is not finding my library?

-Set `LD_DEBUG=all` and re-run the program.
+Set `LD_DEBUG=all` and re-run the application.
 It will show you where library objects are being found and loaded, as well as the library search paths.
 You probably forgot to add a library in the `build.dependencies` list.
 You can also use `patchelf` on your host or on Redox to display all `DT_NEEDED` entries of an